gen-codes/core/packages/json-transformer/README.md

 };
 ```
-We parse the code to AST using esprima parser and then we run json-transformer
+We parse the code to AST using esprima parser and then run json-transformer
 with these rules:
 ```js
 const rules = {